Trichomoniasis (Trich) in Teens

 - Abstinence.
 The most certain way to prevent trich and other STIs is to not have sex.

 - Asking about a person’s sexual history.
 This should be done before having sex.
-Advise your teen that if he or she is planning to have sex with someone, the teen should ask about the partner's sexual history.
+Advise your teen that if they are planning to have sex with someone, the teen should ask about the partner's sexual history.
 It's best if they both agree to get tested for STIs before having sex.

 - Protected sex.
 Talk with your teen about how to have safe and protected sex.
-He or she should always use a new latex condom for sex.
+They should always use a new latex condom for sex.
 But it’s important to note that condoms may not always protect against trich infection.
 IUDs, birth control shots, a diaphragm, spermicides, douching, and birth control pills don't prevent infection.

 When should I call my teen’s healthcare provider?